 In addition to the traditional types of hearing loss, veterans also suffer from auditory processing disorder, a condition associated with blast exposure.
 This disorder makes it difficult for some veterans to understand speech even if they score normally on hearing tests.

 - Buzzing, whistling or ringing in the ears (tinnitus symptoms)

-- Difficulty understanding conversations when you are in a noisy place, such as in a restaurant
+- Difficulty understanding conversations in a noisy place, such as a restaurant

 - Difficulty understanding speech over the phone

 - Having to ask others to speak more slowly and clearly

 - Having to ask someone to speak more loudly or repeat what they said